 Self -Awareness is essential to me now.
 I had made so many mistakes all my life.
 I was not aware of the potentials vested in me.

 I started learning new skills.
-I looked at myself objectively and wrote down my daily goals and daily self-reflections.
+I looked at myself objectively and wrote down my daily goals and daily self-reflection.
 I also began daily meditation and other mindfulness habits.

 I am one of those who dislike exercise.
 I saw exercise as that which is not my cup of tea.
 I later discovered that I was wrong.